-129. Treasury is the dominant shareholder and de facto controlling entity of the Companies.
+- 129. Treasury is the dominant shareholder and de facto controlling entity of the Companies.
 For example, Treasury serves as the Companies' only permitted source of capital, and Treasury must give permission to the Companies before they can issue other equity securities and before they can sell assets valued above \$250 million.
-Treasury also is able to influence or control the actions of FHFA as conservator and the length and nature of the conservatorship.

-130. The Net Worth Sweep effectively transfers the value of other classes of Fannie and Freddie stock from Plaintiffs and other private holders to the Companies' dominant shareholder.
+Treasury also is able to influence or control the actions of FHFA as conservator and the length and nature of the conservatorship. - and Freddie stock from Plaintiffs and other private holders to the Companies' dominant shareholder.
 And as Treasury admits, the Net Worth Sweep's express purpose is to wind down the Companies' operations.
-Treasury's actions in preventing Plaintiffs and other minority shareholders from receiving any dividends or value from their stock, combined with Treasury's intent to wind down the Companies, render the private stock devoid of any value or prospect of return.

-131. Treasury's conduct was therefore arbitrary and capricious, and Plaintiffs are therefore entitled to relief against Treasury and the Secretary under 5 U.S.C. §§ 702, 706(2)(A).
+Treasury's actions in preventing Plaintiffs and other minority shareholders from receiving any dividends or value from their stock, combined with Treasury's intent to wind down the Companies, render the private stock devoid of any value or prospect of return. - 131.
+Treasury's conduct was therefore arbitrary and capricious, and Plaintiffs are therefore entitled to relief against Treasury and the Secretary under 5 U.S.C. §§ 702, 706(2)(A).